Gospel, "classic" rock and country are my preferred styles of music.

 I've owned full Slingerland/Zildjian and Roland eDrum kits.

-Then there are my guitars: by Gibson, Heritage.
-Fender and Guild.
+Then there are my instruments by

 All top end resources to play both off and on stage.